 This is the second in a two-part blog series on the scope of your patent application’s claim set.
 (Read Part One)

-When drafting the claim set for a patent application, conventional wisdom is generally to pursue the broadest claims possible — that is, the claims that capture the broadest range of technology, without being so broad as to cover the prior art.
+When drafting claims for a patent application, conventional wisdom is generally to pursue the broadest claims possible — that is, the claims that capture the broadest range of technology, without being so broad as to cover the prior art.

 In an earlier blog post, we discussed why you might want to take a more nuanced approach in some cases.
 That may mean pursuing narrower claims that, generally speaking, cover a smaller scope of technology.